tomkren/pikater/src/org/pikater/Application-package-description.md

 ## Core package
 Core system is defined in this package, which means all Jade-related code that executes experiments and manages agents and their infrastructure.
 Documentation of core system can be found [[here|Technical-documentation#core]].

-Has dependencies on `shared` package only.

 ## Shared

 Various shared classes and frameworks are contained in this package.
-'Shared' actually means shared between `core` and `web` which aim to be mutually independent.
-In reality, only `core` is completely independent of `web`, not vice versa.
+"Shared" actually means shared between `core` and `web`.

-Has no dependencies on other packages.

 Main functionalities of this package include:
 * Database framework.